xhumiq/jitsi/VideoMixer.md

 5. A button shall be provided to update the stage video stream
 6. A button shall be provided to change the selection of participants grouped 4/9/25 per page.
 7. Buttons shall be provided to move the selection to the next/prev group page.
-8. Buttons shall be provided to mute/unmute the video stream.
+8. Buttons (or check box) shall be provided to mute/unmute the video stream.
+9. Buttons (or check box) shall be provided to include / not include the moderator as part of the paged gallery mode.
-9. When no participants are selected and and update is requested - the stage video stream should be muted.
+10. When no participants are selected and and update is requested - the stage video stream should be muted.